datastaxdevs/workshop-introduction-to-nosql/README.md

 More info on account creation [here](https://awesome-astra.github.io/docs/pages/astra/create-account/).

-#### You will see your new database in `pending` or `initailizing` on the Dashboard.
+You will see your new database as `pending` or `initializing` on the Dashboard.

-The status will change to `Active` when the database is ready, this will only take 2-3 minutes.
-You will also receive an email when it is ready.
+The status will then change to `Active` when the database is ready: this will only take 2-3 minutes.
+At that point you will also receive a confirmation email.

 ## 2. Tabular databases